odea-project/qAlgorithms/report/report.md

 first will simply return the whole dataset as one bin.
 The moment a third parameter is introduced, if it first causes a subset before the data is subset by mz the final results might vary.
-The effect of such a choice depends on how large the resulting bins are, since large bins lead to potentially more cases where a complete bin was erroneously subset.
+The effect of such a choice depends on how large the resulting bins are since large bins lead to potentially more cases where a complete bin was erroneously subset.

 Since a possible correlation between bad centroid scores and non-ideal